Tiamz01/House_Price_analysis/README.md

 ## Overview

-This repository contains a dashboard for analyzing King county, washingston housing sales data.
+This repository contains a dashboard for analyzing King County, Washington housing sales data.
 The dashboard provides visual insights into the sales price, bedroom, bathroom distributions
 ## Features

 - Visual representations of housing sales data